 The Academy remains confident to maintain student numbers at Key Stages 3 and 4, maximising funding entitlement from the ESFA as identified within its Funding Agreement.
 This is built upon a strong history of examination success, high quality resourcing and a reputation for ensuring that student learning is free from disruption.
-The Academy increased its intake numbers from the 2019-20 year to 240 per year, which once filtered through to Year 11 will mean an additional 150 students for which the Academy will be receiving added funding of around £1,000,000 per annum.
+The Academy increased intake numbers from the 2019-20 have now fully filtered through over a five-year period which brings an additional added funding in excess of £1,100,000 per annum for these extra students at current unit values.

 This has also been the case when looking to maximise funding potential at sixth form through all students undertaking full time courses.
 There is fierce competition for recruiting at sixth form and the Academy has placed itself well within this in view of its outstanding results and breadth of provision.
-The International Baccalaureate (IB) at sixth form is now in its fifteenth year of operation and the Academy is pleased with how this has been integrated as extending the curriculum offer at Key Stage 5 and has become well established.
-For the 2022-23 academic year, the Academy has over 250 students, its funding maximum, within its sixth form cohort for the first time in its history.
+The International Baccalaureate (IB) at sixth form is now in its seventeenth year of operation and the Academy is pleased with how this has been integrated as extending the curriculum offer at Key Stage 5 and has become well established.
+For the 2024-25 academic year, the Academy again has over 250 students, its stated maximum, within its sixth form cohort for the second year running.